PriyaShrinithi/Titanic/README.md

     2. At max_leaf = 2, accuracy: 88.5%
     3. At max_leaf = 3, accuracy: 98.8%
     4. At max_leaf = 10, accuracy: 93.7%
-    5. Thus we can observe that accuracy diference between 2 to 3 (leaves) is close to 10.2%, while accuracy difference between 3 to 10 (leaves) is 5.1% approx.
+    5. Thus we can observe that:
+      a) accuracy diference between 2 to 3 (leaves) is close to 10.2%
+      b) accuracy difference between 3 to 10 (leaves) is 5.1% approx.
-    6.

    ##### Error Scores:
    ##### Inference: